flengyel/Zettel/README.md

 This repository contains a Markdown note-format specification for my digital Zettelkasten, together with supporting templates, scripts, validators, script documentation, generated documentation, and export files.
 The note format works with [Obsidian](https://obsidian.md) and [Zotero](https://www.zotero.org/), but may be adapted to other systems.

+## Purpose

+This repository documents the software, configuration files, scripts, templates, and documentation used with a private digital Zettelkasten vault, using inspectable artifacts rather than testimonial description alone.

+The repository contains source-controlled artifacts: the Markdown note format, reserved index-note scheme, Obsidian Templater templates, validation scripts, export support files, generated software inventory, and script documentation.

+The Wiki explains how those artifacts are used: software configuration, indexing conventions, examples, workflow notes, and methodological distinctions.

 ## Scope

 This README specifies the Markdown note format: the self-documenting note template, the `id`/`title`/H1 relationship, reserved index IDs, `SEE ALSO`, `References`, WikiLinks, hashtags, and citations.